Parabolic quasi-contact cone structures with an infinitesimal symmetry: Parabolic quasi-contact cone structures

 For a parabolic quasi-contact cone structure the corank one distribution $T^{-k+1}\tilde{\mathcal{C}}\subset T\tilde{\mathcal{C}}$ is a quasi-contact structure.
 The $\q_0$ invariant decomposition $\q_{-1}=\tilde{\mathfrak{e}}\oplus\tilde{\mathfrak{v}}$ corresponds to the decomposition into the characteristic line field and a complementary distribution $\tilde{\mathcal{V}}$.
 From the structure of the torsion of the parabolic geometries from Proposition \ref{prop-qcontactcone} it follows that $\tilde{\mathcal{V}}$ is integrable in almost all cases.
 The only exception are parabolic quasi-contact cone structures of type $D_3=A_3$, where integrability of $\tilde{\mathcal{V}}$ is ensured by the requirement that one of the harmonic curvature components with homogeneity one of the geometry vanish.

 \begin{remark} The local leaf space of a parabolic quasi-contact cone structure by its characteristic curves has an induced contact structure.
-However, in general one does not obtain a parabolic geometry on the leaf space, except in the case of causal structures with vanishing harmonic curvature $\bW$ in \eqref{eq:harmonic-inv-causal-represented}.
-In the latter case the leaf space has an induced Lie contact structure. \end{remark}
+However, in general one does not obtain a parabolic geometry on the leaf space.
+In fact, other than the flat models, the only geometries for which the leaf space is equipped with a parabolic geometry are causal structures with vanishing harmonic curvature $\bW$ in \eqref{eq:harmonic-inv-causal-represented}, for which the induced structures are known as \emph{Lie contact structures}. \end{remark}